 Knowledgeable Answers To Common Questions About Indiana Family Law

 At Cairns Rabiola Vance, LLC, our attorneys regularly receive questions from people just like you who are going through divorce, a custody dispute or other family law issue.
 On this page, we’ve provided answers to some of the most common questions we are asked.
-After reading, we invite you to ask us your own questions during a free initial consultation.
+After reading, we invite you to ask us your own questions during a consultation.

 Each state follows one of two legal principles when dividing property in divorce.
 A handful of states use the “community property” model, in which nearly all assets acquired during the marriage are considered marital property and subject to a 50-50 split in divorce.

 Most states, including Indiana, use the “equitable distribution” model.
 This means that courts must ensure that all marital assets are divided equitably, which isn’t always the same thing as equally.
 There may be reasons to deviate from a 50-50 split, and courts are allowed to do so (or approve negotiated settlement proposals that do so), when appropriate.

 What Are Some Of The Benefits Of Mediated Divorce In Indiana?

 For most of the history of divorce in America, litigated divorce was the only option.
 This is an adversarial process by design.
 While it is necessary in some cases, it is not the best option for spouses who can resolve their differences through cooperation and negotiation.
 Mediation is one such option for clients looking for a peaceful alternative.

 - Tends to be cheaper for all involved

 - Gives both parties more control over the outcome of the case